Icelk/kvarn.org/public/ecosystem/index.md

 A [site search engine integration](../search.) with Kvarn is also available.

+### Auth

+A fast, simple, and customizable [authentication extension](https://crates.io/crates/kvarn-auth) which makes it impossible to shot yourself in your foot!

+Kvarn auth provides an easy-to-use JWT-based authentication helper with support for persistent logins and validation servers.

+You provide an async callback which gives the user a level of authorization.
+You can return any structured data based on serde.
+The JWT is automatically renewed, as the server stores a credentials cookie (encrypted using the server’s private key).
+Everything is configurable.

 ## Docs

 [Online documentation](https://doc.kvarn.org) is available for the git branch.